abulous/OpenCV/Amy/readme_amy.txt

-Experiments in analyzing still video and thumbnails for certain content characteristics.
+OpenCV experiments in analyzing images and video for certain content characteristics.

-Attempting to speed the video processing as much as possible, in order to do bulk analysis. of 80 videos in a session.
+Demo scripts illustrating:
+threading -- useful in simultaneously downloading, analyzing, and converting videos multiprocessing -- I'm not using it right now, but may be more desirable for getting processes distributed across cpus or cores.